 |2.
 Not much coding involved, so it is great for non-tech people.|

 Technological advancements are already making their mark on the finance industry.
 They are increasing profits and productivity by streamlining a lot of projects and processes.
-However, with the pace at which technology is advancing, it is likely to create a wide deficit in the number of employees with the required qualifications within a few years.
+However, with the pace at which technology is advancing, it is likely to create a wide deficit in the number of employees with the required technical skills within a few years.
 To make yourself an indispensable asset it is necessary to undergo continuous training and education.
 Don’t look for jobs, let jobs come looking for you.